fabragaMS/ADPE2E/Lab/Lab1/Lab1.md

 **Azure Data Factory Integration Runtime** https://www.microsoft.com/en-ie/download/details.aspx?id=39717

 5. Accept all default options during the setup wizard.
 Once the setup if finished, the Microsoft Integration Runtime Configuration Manager will pop up asking you to enter a valid authentication key.

-6. Enter the authentication key generated in the previous exercise and click Register.
+6. Enter the authentication key generated in the previous exercise and click **Register**.

 7. Once registration is confirmed, click Finish.

     ![](./Media/Lab1-Image23.png)